anubhavv106/Content-management-tool/README.md

 - MongoDB: MongoDB is used as the database for this project.
 It's a NoSQL database that stores our blog content and related data.
 You can download and install MongoDB from [mongodb.com](https://www.mongodb.com/).

-- Code Editor: You will need a code editor to work with the project files.
+- IDE: You will need a code editor to work with the project files.
 We recommend using [Visual Studio Code](https://code.visualstudio.com/) or any code editor of your choice.

 ## 🛠️ Usage
 1. Clone this repository: